gcp-terraform-workshop/terraform-workshop-labs/102-variables-gcp/README.md

  - Numbers
  - Lists

-Let's go back to out `variables.tf` file and provide the `type =` for the following variable names "project" to `number`.
+Let's go back to our `variables.tf` file and provide the `type =` for the following variable names "project" to `number`.

 ```hcl
 variable "project" {